nettybrook/Facebook/README.md

 #### Optional

-- [ ] The full screen photo should be zoomable.
+- [x] The full screen photo should be zoomable.
 - [ ] The user should be able to page through the other photos in full screen mode.

 #### The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
 I tried to make the photos zoomable.
 Can you test?
 I could not find info and enabling zoom in xcode simulator view.
+IGNORE ...I found instructions and see that I did enable it...hence this update.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Aligning the movingImage with the original

 ### Video Walkthrough